 Posted By Lorana Price On August 23, 2018

 Patagonia Health demonstrates its responsiveness to customer requests with the addition of the Patient Consent Form Editor.
 The new editor is an add-on to our Electronic Health Record (EHR) system.
-You may now customize patient consent forms with the level of detail and terminology that best applies to your practice.
+You may now customize patient consent forms with the detail and language that best applies to your center.

-The top portion of the consent, which pulls data-specific information from the patient record, is not editable.
+The top portion of the form, which pulls data-specific information from the patient record, is not editable.
 Likewise, the signature area located on the bottom of the form is also not editable.

 Get in touch with us today if you are interested in learning more about the Patient Consent Form Editor.